 Digital onboarding with eLearning

-Save on costs, induct employees successfully, increase satisfaction
+Save on costs, induct employees successfully, increase job satisfaction

-Onboarding is a time-consuming process: All new employees need to get to know the company’s products and services, receive instruction on compliance guidelines and key internal processes, and perhaps even learn to use new software or equipment.
-An immense but unavoidable and important undertaking if you want your new employees to be ready to start work quickly and to be satisfied.
+Onboarding is a time-consuming process: All new employees need to get to know your company’s products and services, receive instruction on compliance guidelines and key internal processes, and perhaps even learn to use new software or equipment.
+An immense but unavoidable and important undertaking if you want your new employees to be ready to start work quickly and to be happy in their work.
 What if you only had to design your onboarding process once, no matter how many new employees you welcomed in the future?

-With eLearning, you can transform your analog onboarding into a digital and reusable learning format that all new employees can use independently.
+eLearning allows you to transform your analog onboarding into a digital and reusable learning format that all new employees can use independently.
 Read about the benefits of digital onboarding, the perfect digital content for onboarding, and what implementation might look like in practice.

 You don’t get a second chance to make a first impression

 Did you know a recent StepStone survey of 13,000 specialist and executive staff revealed that just 50% of employees were greeted by their line manager on their first day?
-And that for about 15%, not even their team was informed of their arrival?
-A fatal starting point for many companies, given that the first day of work and the subsequent four weeks determine how far new employees identify with the company and become committed to it in the future.
+And that for about 15%, their team was not even informed of their arrival?
+A fatal starting point for many companies, given that the first day of work and the subsequent four weeks determine how far new employees identify with the company and are committed to it going forwards.
 So why not use these crucial days to welcome new employees with a comprehensive onboarding process?
-Scarcely any process offers a better chance of prompting a positive and cheerful answer to the question: “Does my employer take care of me?”
+Scarcely any process offers a better chance of prompting a positive and cheerful answer to the question: “Does my employer look after me?”

-One drawback that probably also leads to inadequate onboarding processes is that analog onboarding is time-consuming and resource-heavy.
+One drawback that probably also leads to inadequate onboarding is that analog onboarding is time-consuming and resource-intensive.
 Find out below how to digitalize your analog onboarding process, taking it to a whole new level—and saving time and resources.

 Digital onboarding content